LiAngelo Ball Calls Playing For Lakers With Lonzo Ball ‘A Priority’

-LiAngelo Ball is entering the 2018 NBA Draft and it is obvious that his hope is to be drafted by the Los Angeles Lakers.
+LiAngelo Ball is entering the 2018 NBA Draft, and it is obvious that his hope is to be drafted by the Los Angeles Lakers.
 His father, LaVar, has been very vocal about his desire for the Lakers to draft both LiAngelo and LaMelo in the future to play alongside last years No. 2 overall pick Lonzo Ball.
 Whether the Lakers will want to have all the Ball brothers on the roster or not is the question.

 Now, not only LaVar is talking about the Ball brothers playing together in L.A.
 LiAngelo has made it clear that he wants the Lakers to draft him so that he can continue to play with his brother.